thespielplatz/nuxt-dev-base/docs/github-actions/README.md

 # Github Actions

+The Github actions run, if

+- a release happend in github and the docker tag will be `DOCKER_IMAGE/vX.X.X`
+- or a commit containes the string `RUN_PIPELINE` and the docker tag will be `DOCKER_IMAGE/vX.X.X-{short-commit-hash}`

-There are two options for choosing a Docker registry when publishing a Docker image:
+There are two action file when publishing a Docker image:

 - **Using** [hub.docker.com](http://hub.docker.com) as registry
 - **Using a self hosted** [registry](https://hub.docker.com/_/registry)